House debates the Biden-McCarthy debt ceiling bill as default deadline looms

 The bipartisan bill would pair a suspension of the debt limit for nearly two years to a package of spending cuts.
 It would establish spending caps for the federal budget while also making policy changes, including: a claw-back of approximately $27 billion in federal agencies intended to combat the COVID-19 pandemic and an overhaul of permitting reviews for energy projects.
 It would shift roughly $20 billion of the $80 billion the IRS got through the Inflation Reduction Act.

-The bill would raise the age of work requirements for federal safety net programs like food stamps from 50 to 54-years old.
+The bill phases in higher age limits for work requirements on certain federal safety net programs like food stamps, lifting the maximum age from 50 to 54 by 2025.
 It also would create new exemptions that waive those requirements for all veterans and those experiencing homelessness, and young adults between 18-24-years old aging out of foster care.

 The Congressional Budget Office estimates the changes to the food stamp program could cost the government roughly $2.1 billion over the next decade.